- Crisis in Syria

 Lindi Region, Tanzania

 The island of Kilwa Kisiwani is located in the south of Tanzania, a short boat ride from the mainland.
-It was once a thriving seaport; from the 11th century the sultans of Kilwa grew rich from control of the gold trade.
+It was once a thriving seaport; from the eleventh century the sultans of Kilwa grew rich from control of the gold trade.
 Gold was mined at Great Zimbabwe far off in the interior, and carried by caravan and then by boat to Fatimid Cairo, passing through Kilwa on its way north.
-Kilwa grew in the 13th and 14th centuries and is mentioned by several early chroniclers.
+Kilwa grew in the thirteenth and fourteenth centuries and is mentioned by several early chroniclers.
 The most significant standing ruins from this period are the Great Mosque and the Palace at Husuni Kubwa.
-The Palace is unrivaled in East Africa for its architectural sophistication and splendor.
-Founded in the 14th century, the Great Mosque was, up until the 16th century, the largest mosque in sub-Saharan Africa.
+The palace was unrivaled in East Africa for its architectural sophistication and splendor.
+Founded in the fourteenth century, the Great Mosque was, up until the sixteenth century, the largest mosque in sub-Saharan Africa.
 In 1498, the Portuguese arrived in East Africa and quickly asserted control over the region’s trade.
 They built a fort at the edge of the town, which was completed in 1505.

 HOW WE HELPED

 Kilwa Fort has been ravaged by the elements and threatened by coastal erosion and rising sea levels exacerbated by the reduction of mangrove forests that helped regulate the impact of the water.
 The fort was included on the World Monuments Watch in 1996, and the historic sites on the island were included collectively on the Watch in 2008.
 That same year, WMF began conservation work at the fort, concentrating on stabilizing walls, preventing further deterioration of the structure, replanting mangrove forests, and strengthening the building’s resilience to the effects of local climatic conditions.